jmreekes/jmreekes.github.io/about.md

 title: "About"
 permalink: "/about/"
 layout: page
-order: 1
+order: 2
-date: 2018-01-19 11:10 -0500
+date: 2018-01-19 11:12 -0500
 ---
 I am a pilot for a large fractional ownership company—think timeshare for business jets—I am addicted to coffee, pens, and tech.

-[Contact](jimmy@jmreekes.com)
+Jimmy
+jimmy@jmreekes.com